 Your healthcare provider will discuss the types of liposuction and make a recommendation based on your desired goals before your procedure.

 A plastic surgeon performs liposuction.
 Look for a board-certified surgeon with specialized training and plenty of experience.
 You’ll typically get the best results from a plastic surgeon affiliated with a major medical center.

 How do I choose a plastic surgeon?

 Your healthcare provider can recommend an experienced plastic surgeon.
-You can also ask people you know who have had liposuction for recommendations.
+You can also ask people you know who had liposuction for recommendations.
 When meeting with your plastic surgeon for a consultation, ask:

-- Are you board-certified?
+- Are you board-certified in plastic surgery?

 - Do you have specific plastic surgery training?

-- How long have you been a plastic surgeon, and how many procedures have you performed?
+- How long have you been a plastic surgeon and how many procedures have you performed?